usagitoneko97/klara/A3.LVN/Version2/readme.md

 ---

 ### 1.2.2 Value Number to Variable List
-To convert the tuples above back to ssa form, a list is implemented to find out the which variables is correspond to which value number.
-It can be in a list since all variable will have an unique value number.
-Whenever a variable is being reassigned or a value number is distributed, it will append at the back at the list.
-When the variable that are reassigned is already exist in the list, it will append some arbitrary value at the back of the old variable to differentiate between the old and new variable.
-Using the example above,the list will be,
+To convert the tuples above back to SSA form, a list is implemented to find out the which variables correspond to which value number.
+It can be in a list since all variable will have a unique value number.
+Whenever a variable is being reassigned or a value number is distributed, it will append at the back of the list.
+When the variable that is reassigned is already existed in the list, it will append some arbitrary value to the back of the old variable to differentiate between the old and new variable.
+Using the example above, the list will be,

     ['a', 'b', 'x', 'y', 'z', 'x_5', 'h']
       |    |    |    |    |     |     |
       0    1    2    3    4     5     6

 The final step is to convert the **lvn_code_tuples_list** to the ssa_code list.
-It will convert all the value number to the variable that represent by the list above.
+It will convert all the value number to the variable that represents by the list above.
 For example, the first list of the tuples_list will generate `2 = 0 + 1` and map to `x = a + b`.